PanchalAnshul/Incubyte-Task-1/Frontend/README.md

 ### Test Files and Their Responsibilities

 #### `tests/addSweet.test.js`
-- Adds new sweets with unique ID and name
+- Adds new sweets with a unique ID and name
 - Prevents duplicate entries
 - Validates required fields